m1guel17/Whatsapp_Chatbot_v3/README.md

 # Whatsapp_Chatbot_v3
 This repository hosts a Python-based chatbot demo that integrates with the WhatsApp Business API (Meta API) to facilitate automated messaging and interactions within a WhatsApp Business test environment.

-__Please note that the logic must be managed from within the code, as this repository does not include the module to configure the conversation flow through block diagrams in the frontend.... just yet.__
+__Please note that the chatflow conversation must be managed from ~within the code~ a json file, as this repository does not include the module to configure the conversation flow through block diagrams in the frontend.... just yet.__

 # Features
 - **WhatsApp Business Integration**: Seamless integration with the WhatsApp Business API for message handling.
-- **Logging**: Custom logging utility to monitor and track application behavior.
-(In progress)
 - **Modular Structure**: The project is organized into modular components for better maintainability and scalability.
 - **Web Interface**: Simple HTML-based interface to interact with the database model for the chatbot.
+(In progress)
+- **Logging**: Custom logging utility to monitor and track application behavior.
 (In progress)

 # Project Structure
 ```